-The IMPACT Education and Public Outreach program is focused on bringing the excitement of lunar exploration to the general public through the use of:
+The IMPACT Education and Public Outreach program, led by the LASP Office of Communications and Outreach (OCO), is focused on bringing the excitement of lunar exploration to the general public through the use of:

 The Junior Aerospace Engineer Camp will bring the science of IMPACT to the underserved and underrepresented community of students ranging in age from elementary school to high school.
 IMPACT is partnered with Casa de la Esperanza who will recruit and provide students to the program.
 The camp will follow a group of students from elementary school to high school hosting camps every other summer for five years.
 The first installment of the camp (summer of 2014) will explore rockets and consist of two one-week sessions for 5th and 6th graders.
 The second installment (summer of 2016) will explore model rockets and aerodynamics of flight and consist of two two-week sessions for 7th and 8th graders.
 The final installment (summer 2018) will ask participants to design, build, and operate a LEGO Robotic Lunar Rover and will consist of two three-week sessions for 9th and 10th graders.
 The program is based off the successful pilot run of the program where 10 students from Denver worked in teams to develop and operate a robotic rover.